-Since physicians in PA were not willing to conduct a randomized controlled trial of the telehealth eye care program, we have developed a new deployment and evaluation plan.
+- 2) (Since physicians in PA were not willing to conduct a randomized controlled trial of the telehealth eye care program) we have developed a new deployment and evaluation plan.
 In this plan we will have a pre-/post-test of the deployment as before, but the deployment involves participating in health fairs and weeklong screenings throughout that targeted geographical area, rather than integrating into a clinic.
 All people with diabetes who have no prior history of diabetic retinopathy will be eligible, and we will screen them and provide education in the public health-oriented format of the health fair.
 We will follow study participants over time.
-This approach is novel and has a public health focus.
-We submitted a revised Statement of Work which has now been approved.
+This approach is novel and has a public health focus. - 3) We submitted a revised Statement of Work which was approved. - 4) Identified 2 local sites willing to participate in weeklong "fairs" or screenings, as well as a local collaborator to assist us.
+We have also identified an Ophthalmology practice in the area where we will, if necessary, be able to refer study/screening participants who are found to have diabetic retinopathy during the screening.
+This was a challenge because it is still the case that most telehealth eye care programs take place in fixed locations, namely clinics. - 5) Received IRB approval at the local level.
+We must now respond to the federal review.